paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 J.R.
 Biden, Jr.

 #### Extension of Term of Presidential Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics
 Term of Presidential Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics extended until Sept.
-30, 2023, by Ex.
+30, 2025, by Ex.
 Ord.
+No. 14109, Sept.
+29, 2023, 88 F.R.
+68447, set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

+Previous extension of term of Presidential Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics was contained in the following prior Executive Order:

+Ex.
+Ord.
 No. 14048, Sept.
 30, 2021, 86 F.R.
-55465, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+55465, extended term until Sept.
+30, 2023.

 #### Ex.
 Ord.
 No. 14050.
 White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Black Americans
 Ex.
 Ord.
 No. 14050, Oct.
 19, 2021, 86 F.R.
 58551, provided: